 GeneCards Summary for NEU1 Gene

-NEU1 (Sialidase 1 (Lysosomal Sialidase)) is a Protein Coding gene.
-Diseases associated with NEU1 include juvenile sialidosis type 2 and congenital sialidosis type 2.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
+NEU1 (Neuraminidase 1 (Lysosomal Sialidase)) is a Protein Coding gene.
+Diseases associated with NEU1 include sialidosis, type i and hydrops fetalis.
+Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include exo-alpha-(2->3)-sialidase activity and exo-alpha-(2->8)-sialidase activity.

 UniProtKB/Swiss-Prot for NEU1 Gene

 Catalyzes the removal of sialic acid (N-acetylneuraminic acid) moities from glycoproteins and glycolipids.
 To be active, it is strictly dependent on its presence in the multienzyme complex.
 Appears to have a preference for alpha 2-3 and alpha 2-6 sialyl linkage.